Xurya/Xurya-Algorithmic-Trading/README.md

   * Command line mt4 integration and testing for micro version.

-  * Restructure and rebuild Xurya0Rapid and Xurya-Adaptive to comply to new coding, strategy, and risk management standards.
+  * Restructure and rebuild outdated Xurya-Rapid and Xurya-Adaptive to comply to new coding, strategy, and risk management standards.

 * Medium Term: